Health & Physical Education Program at KU

-The bachelor's degree in Health and Physical Education (PE) teacher education at the University of Kansas School of Education prepares individuals to become health and physical education teachers at the PK-12 level.
+The bachelor's degree in Health and Physical Education at the University of Kansas School of Education prepares individuals to become health and PE teachers at the PK-12 level.

 Benefits of the program include: